AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 **Do this:**

 1. Go to [John the Ripper's macOS community-contributed builds page](http://download.openwall.net/pub/projects/john/contrib/macosx/).
 1. Download the latest version available.
-(As of this writing, that is [`john-1.7.9-jumbo-7-macosx-Intel-2.zip`](http://download.openwall.net/pub/projects/john/contrib/macosx/john-1.7.9-jumbo-7-macosx-Intel-2.zip).)
+(As of this writing, that is [`john-1.8.0.9-jumbo-macosx-avx2.zip`](https://download.openwall.net/pub/projects/john/contrib/macosx/john-1.8.0.9-jumbo-macosx_avx2.zip).)
 1. Unzip the file.
 Usually, this is as simple as double-clicking on it.
     * This will produce a folder, inside of which is another folder named `run`.
 Inside *that* folder is a file called `john`.
 That file is the main John the Ripper application.
 Unlike a classic macOS application, this program must be run [using the Terminal](http://guides.macrumors.com/Terminal); you cannot simply double-click it.
 However, `john` is now successfully "installed."

 ## JtR installation on GNU/Linux

-> :construction: TK-TODO
+A pre-built version of John the Ripper is probably available from your package manager, but this version may be somewhat outdated.
+The recommended way to install JtR for GNU/Linux systems is to build the software from source.

 ### JtR installation on Debian and its derivatives

 There are pre-built versions of [John the Ripper available in the Debian package archive as the `john` package](https://tracker.debian.org/pkg/john).
 These can be installed using [`apt(1)`](https://wiki.debian.org/Apt), the default package manager on most Debian-derived systems:

-**Do this:**
+**Do this** to install JtR from your distribution's package repositories:

 1. Open your terminal application.
 1. If you are not running as a user with administrative (sometimes called "superuser" or "root") privileges, become one.
 For example, if your local administrator account is called `localadmin`, use [the `su(1)` command](https://en.wikipedia.org/wiki/Su_%28Unix%29) to substitute the `localadmin` user as yourself: